 This report shows a list of unpaid insurance appointments for each client listed by date.

-The Claim Aging report is an aging report on money owed from insurance companies, and it's sorted by insurance provider.
+The Outstanding claims report is an aging report on money owed from insurance companies, and it's sorted by insurance provider.

 Unbilled: This is the sum of the appointment fees that have not been included on a superbill or on a CMS claim form.